-Secure Access Service Edge divides into two sections: security and networking.
+Secure Access Service Edge (SASE) is divided into two sections: security and networking.
 Secure Service Edge (SSE) covers the security side of the equation.

 SSE features tools suited to guarding cloud assets and dynamic network perimeters.
 It complements Secure Access Service Edge networking features such as SD-WAN.